 That said, what’s so great about optimism?
 An individual’s frequently unsubstantiated optimism may not work in favor of society at large.
 This could be observed, over the course of last year’s election, in a few different ways.
 First, many Hillary Clinton supporters (and Donald Trump opponents) simply could not fathom the possibility of his victory.
 Many presumptuously laughed at his ridiculous Twitter feed, disparaged his awful debating skills, and were gleeful as his personal scandals piled up.
 One is left to wonder if this perspective may have stopped some on the left from taking the actions they otherwise might have taken, including voting.
 Indeed, Clinton’s own campaign was similarly overconfident.
 As detailed in a Politico piece published shortly after the election, the campaign failed to ensure a proper ground operation in Michigan, or even send their candidate to campaign in the state until the last minute.
 The former secretary of state needlessly and clumsily lost Michigan to Trump.

 And although countless think pieces have reflected upon the fear and hopelessness that drove so many of the white working class toward Trump, here’s a thought that liberals may not want to contemplate, but must: Optimism and an unwavering belief in a better future (mixed with a good dose of denial) may have also helped propel some to support a man they believed would “shake things up” in Washington.
 Likewise, numerous post-election articles chronicled Trump voters who appeared to have taken him “seriously, but not literally.”
 One widely shared Vox article from December featured interviews from a number of supporters of President Trump in the state of Kentucky who were, nonetheless, enrolled in Obamacare.
-Despite the Republicans’ framing of the health-care law as a form of malevolent Obama-style “socialism,” which they promised to repeal once back in office, these voters could not imagine that they would actually lose their coverage.
+Despite the Republicans’s framing of the health-care law as malevolent Obama-style “socialism,” which they promised to repeal once back in office, these voters could not imagine that they would actually lose their coverage.
 Instead, Trump would bring back jobs; their futures, despite all evidence, would be better.
-(Unsurprisingly, many recent accounts have described voters who now lament their choice, and even regret Republican attempts to dismantle the ACA.)

 With Trump now occupying the White House, and easily confirming many of our worst fears about him, optimism is, nevertheless, more essential than ever.
 It is, perhaps, the only thing that will carry us liberals and progressives through the next four years.
 Interestingly, many people took to social media at the dawn of the New Year, blaming the year itself for the political chaos that had ensued, both nationally and abroad, while looking hopefully toward 2017.
 In fact, according to an Associated Press-Times Square Alliance poll conducted after the New Year, 55 percent of Americans believed that 2017 would be a better year for them than the last.
 Of course, there was no good reason to believe this; so far, not so good.
 Yet such optimism has an important role to play.
 It would be impossible to create the kind of mass movement that will be necessary to stop, or at least forcefully oppose, the Trump Administration’s most destructive policies without it.

 History may be instructive here.
 Trump has been compared to several of his predecessors, including Andrew Jackson and Richard Nixon.
 Interestingly, those presidencies both led to important and influential countermovements.
 For example, the abolitionist movement flourished during Jackson’s time in office.
-These activists were galvanized as the President took clear actions against abolitionism, leading to heated discussions in Congress, the widespread distribution of abolitionist literature, and the launch of publications like The Liberator, which published the writing of authors including Henry David Thoreau and Ralph Waldo Emerson, and abolitionist poets like Frances E.W.
+These activists were galvanized as the President took clear actions against abolitionism— leading to heated discussions in Congress; the widespread distribution of abolitionist literature; and the launch of publications like The Liberator, which published the writing of authors including Henry David Thoreau and Ralph Waldo Emerson, as well as abolitionist poets like Frances E.W.
 Harper.

 And it was during the Nixon Administration that the anti-war movement came into full force.
 An unprecedented number of protestors took to the streets, the most important student strike in American history erupted, and even members of the armed forces eventually rebelled.
 These individuals shifted the mood across America with regard to foreign policy, pushed candidates to run for office on platforms of peace, and affected the 1972 Democratic Party platform in important ways.
 As Tom Hayden has said, “American politics would be changed for decades by the anti-Vietnam revolt, much as abolitionists and Radical Republicans…helped turn the tide of the Civil War.”
 Similarly, one of the most successful movements of the twentieth century emerged after President Reagan refused to recognize the plight of AIDS activists—about 60,000 Americans had died of the disease by the end of his presidency—and they were forcefully denounced by homophobic legislators like Jesse Helms.